BINARY-TECH001/rn_Todo_app/README.md

 The app's design is inspired by a mockup from the Figma community.
 Below is the reference image:

 ![Todo App Mockup](assets/todo.png)
-*(Note: Replace `assets/todo.png` with the actual file path or URL of the image you uploaded from Figma.
-To add the image, place it in the project root or a `assets/` folder and update the path accordingly, e.g., `assets/add-new-task.png`.)*

 ## Deployment
 - Use Expo's EAS (Expo Application Services) to build and distribute the app.